There are multiple types of brain cancer. Some examples include astrocytomas, ependymomas, and oligodendrogliomas.

 There are two types of tumors: benign (non-cancerous) and malignant (cancerous).
 Not all brain tumors are cancerous.
 For example, chordomas are a type of benign brain tumor that grows very slowly.

 When doctors find a brain tumor with an imaging scan, such as an MRI, they usually cannot tell from the image whether a tumor is malignant or benign.
-They generally need to perform a biopsy in order to know for certain.
+They generally need to

 There are multiple types of cancerous brain tumors.
 According to the American Association of Neurological Surgeons, gliomas are the most common type of brain cancer in adults.
 They make up 78% of cancerous tumors.